GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

    aws iam attach-role-policy --policy-arn <<POLICY ARN return from the aws iam create-policy command above>> --role-name EmailClassifierBucketAccessRole
    ```

-   Make a note of the `policy-arn` value returned when you run the command `aws iam create-policy`.
+   Make a note of the `policy-arn` value that is returned when you run the command `aws iam create-policy`.
 You need to use this value in the next step.

 5. Train the Amazon Comprehend document classifier: